Everything you need to know about property titles

 If you are doing your own conveyancing, or would just like to know what is on the property title, you can do your own search by following the process below for your state or territory.

-Welcome to the property title guide!
-Skip ahead to your state for instructions
+Welcome to the property title guide.
+Click to jump to your state

 The New South Wales Department of Land and Property Information no longer offers online title searches, but refers users to a selection of approved information portals.
 It does allow people to do searches in-person or through its document request service.
 The online portals offer a range of searches related to property information that includes property title searches.